skip to content link

 5. Transfer utilities

-Transfer utilities, change of mailing address and establish domicile in the new state.
-Doing this before you move into your new home will save you the hassle of having your everyday resources like the internet and cable set and ready to use.
-Ensure all your subscriptions, billing companies, and so on has your updated mailing address.
+Transfer utilities, change your mailing address, and establish domicile in the new state.
+Doing these tasks before you move into your new home will save you the hassle of having your everyday resources, like the internet and cable, set up and ready to use.
+Ensure all your subscriptions, billing companies, and so on have your updated mailing address.
 Use a change of address checklist to keep you on track.

 6. Be aware of moving policies

-Depending on where you move there are different policies such as parking restrictions, the number of cars per unit, and pet restrictions.
-Knowing this before you move will help you make proper accommodations.
+Depending on where you move, there are different policies such as parking restrictions, the number of cars per unit, and pet restrictions.
+Knowing these details before you move will help you make proper accommodations.

 7. Request a job transfer